Aitslab/ukraineinfo/README.md

 # Relocation to other countries
 The research host lists above also contain international research groups and https://www.scholarsatrisk.org/ and the organizations listed in https://www.scholarsatrisk.org/wp-content/uploads/2016/04/Student-Assistance-Information.pdf can also provide help.

+Cara also supports researchers who want to relocate to UK: https://www.cara.ngo/